Making Aliyah to Israel from South Africa.

 Paul & May Arieli-Goldschmidt z”l

-Made Aliyah in the 1950s.
-Paul, a building engineer who worked on many notable projects in Haifa including some of the construction on the Bahai World Center.
-Paul and May (a qualified pediatrician) Goldschmidt were respected members of the Haifa Anglo community.
-Upon the tragic death of their son Louis (Heb: Ariel, aged 18), Paul and May dedicated much of their time to honouring Louis' memory.
-Thanks to the Arielis, the Haifa Zoo was enlarged and refurbished and the Louis Promenade was built in the Central Carmel overlooking the Bahai Gardens, with a view that stretches to Israel's northern border.
-The Arielis were benefactors of Beit Protea as well as of the Denya Shul, close to where they lived in Haifa, as well as of many, many other projects.
+The Golschmidt’s made Aliyah in the 1950s.
+Paul, a building engineer worked on many notable projects in Haifa including some of the construction on the Bahai World Center.
+Both Paul and May (a qualified pediatrician) were respected members of the Haifa Anglo community.
+Upon the tragic death of their son Louis (Heb: Ariel, aged 18), Paul and May changed their surname and then dedicated much of their time to honouring Louis’ memory.
+Thanks to the Arielis, the Haifa Zoo was enlarged and refurbished and the Louis Promenade was built in the Central Carmel overlooking the Bahai Gardens, with a view that stretches to Israel’s northern border.
+The Arielis were benefactors of Beth Protea as well as of the Denya Shul, close to where they lived in Haifa, as well as of many, many other projects.

 There are hundreds of South Africans who have made memorable contributions, in fact every South African oleh has done his/her bit and made us proud.